stagzr/catering/README.md

 ## Run it

-First, run the development server:
+First, run the development server (use node 18.x):

 ```bash
 npm run dev